marijanp/marijanp.github.io/src/posts/2023-10-31-nixos-oceansprint.md

 ## The Location

 As the name "Ocean Sprint" suggests, the location of the sprint was close to the ocean, more precisely on the Canary Island of Lanzarote at the Atlantic Ocean.
-The sprint's venue was a beautiful villa in the town of Tequise called [Niteo House](https://house.niteo.co/), providing enough space for 30 people and a water cooling solution for hackers (a pool), which is more than needed with outside temperatures of about 28°C (82.4°F).
+The sprint's venue was a beautiful villa in the town of Costa Teguise called [Niteo House](https://house.niteo.co/), providing enough space for 30 people and a water cooling solution for hackers (a pool), which is more than needed with outside temperatures of about 28°C (82.4°F).

 ## The Schedule